islaytitans/alien/docs/src/GM/hod3.md

   - This is the Cheiron (p47)
   - If a PC has Story Card The Tell-Tale Heart or Commune with Darkness (or both) see the Cheiron give them Story Card The Heart of the Matter
 - Cargo Bay 01
-  - Drum sized barries (3 weight each) are charged and compatiable with the Cetorhina
+  - Drum sized barrels (3 weight each) are charged and compatible with the Cetorhina

 ### Terminal 02